dotnet/docs/docs/standard/native-interop/best-practices.md

 ## Cross-platform data type considerations

-There are types in the C language that have latitude in how they are defined.
+There are types in the C/C++ language that have latitude in how they are defined.
 When writing cross-platform interop, cases can arise where platforms differ and can cause issues if not considered.

-### C `long`
+### C/C++ `long`

-C `long` and C# `long` are not the same types.
-Using C# `long` to interop with C `long` is almost never correct.
+C/C++ `long` and C# `long` are not the same types.
+Using C# `long` to interop with C/C++ `long` is almost never correct.

-The `long` keyword in C is defined to have ["at least 32"](https://en.cppreference.com/w/c/language/arithmetic_types) bits.
+The `long` keyword in C/C++ is defined to have ["at least 32"](https://en.cppreference.com/w/c/language/arithmetic_types) bits.
 This means there is a minimum required but platforms are not limited to that.
-The table below illustrates the differences in provided bits for the C `long` data type between platforms.
+The table below illustrates the differences in provided bits for the C/C++ `long` data type between platforms.

 |             | 32-bit | 64-bit |
 |:------------|:-------|:-------|